BrusselsBrussels +32 (0) 2 372 91 68

 Information you can trust.
 Welcome to F&L, where senior freight logistics leaders & their teams shape their own international strategies through confidential, invitation-only roundtable peer & expert exchange, enabling them to implement a more effective response to market changes.

 What to expect: Leaders’ round-table discussion agenda, community-led, <140 participants, no sales pitches.
 F&L is a neutral (independent), non-lobby members’ forum.
+F&L meetings are based around debate, panel discussions, workshops & site visits rather than presentations, thus ensuring opportunity and full participation by all.
+F&L competition law & antitrust.

 Costs: €450 card/ €500 payment by invoice + relevant VAT.
 These discounted rates apply to F&L members: non-member companies pay €2,000 + VAT.